eyeonus/EDDBlink/README.md

     'skipvend':     "Don't regenerate ShipVendors or UpgradeVendors.
-Supercedes '-O all', '-O clean'.", 'force':        "Force regeneration of selected items even if source file not updated since previous run. " "(Useful for updating Vendor tables if they were skipped during a '-O clean' run.)", 'fallback':     "Fallback to using EDDB.io if Tromador's mirror isn't working."
+Supercedes '-O all', '-O clean'.", 'force':        "Force regeneration of selected items even if source file not updated since previous run. " "(Useful for updating Vendor tables if they were skipped during a '-O clean' run.)", 'fallback':     "Fallback to using EDDB.io if Tromador's mirror isn't working.", 'progbar':      "USe '[=   ]' progress instead of '(125/500) 25%'"